 When creating a satisfactory mobile healthcare app, the users’ experience is everything.
 This means ensuring that you have developed an intuitive interface that guides users through their healthcare app journey.

-App development companies must also consider accessibility.
+Healthcare app development companies must also consider accessibility.

 Will the app still function if someone is deaf or blind?
 Does the app communicate in clear and straightforward language, which is essential for ensuring neurodiverse people can get the most from your app?
 Are there possible modifications for those with limited mobility?
 Can it record patient data in line with current regulations and aid those with memory problems, such as older users?